M Search · Compensation Intelligence Report

 ·Stronger candidates in play

-·Short tenures / job-hopper pattern
+·Short tenures / pattern of moves

 ·Not senior enough for stage